A4th/Oble-Pay/README.md

 # To install the dependencies of the react app
 npm install

-# To start the Hyperledger Aries-Indy program, make sure to change the GENESIS_URL to http://greenlight.bcovrin.vonx.io/genesis and cd to aries-playground repository before running:
+# To start the Hyperledger Aries-Indy program, make sure to change the GENESIS_URL to http://greenlight.bcovrin.vonx.io/genesis in docker-compose.yml from the aries-playground repository and make sure to cd to aries-playground repository before running:
 docker-compose up

 # Follow "Setting up Credentials System below before continuing